TSholokhova/gsoc-2018-report/README.md

 ## Structure

 Let's review the structure of the interface and take a look at the information you can find in it.
-Note that the web-interface screenshots presented below were obtained with synthetic data loaded into Cuirass database.
+Note that the web interface screenshots presented below were obtained with synthetic data loaded into Cuirass database.

 ### Main page

 The main page is accessible on the root request endpoint (`/`).
-The main page displays a list of all the specifications stored in the Cuirass database.
+It displays a list of all the specifications stored in the Cuirass database.
 Each entry of the list is a clickable link which leads to a page about the evaluations of the corresponding specification (see below).